Access the Series: Enrolling now in The Estate Registry. →

 The Secret to the Perfect Roux

 The foundation of any great gumbo is the roux, but the traditional stovetop method can be temperamental.
-My architectural shortcut?
-Toast your flour on a baking sheet in the oven first.
-This develops that characteristic nutty aroma and amber color before you even add the butter, giving you a luscious, full-flavored base with much less stress.
+My architectural shortcut is to toast your flour on a baking sheet in the oven first.
+This developments that characteristic nutty aroma and amber color before you even introduce the butter.
+This technique provides a luscious, full-flavored base with much less technical friction, ensuring a perfect result every time.

-Once your roux is amber brown and the peppers are tender, the rest of the dish comes together in a single pot.
-The addition of white wine and chicken broth creates a sophisticated liquid base for the okra, sausage, and shrimp.
-It’s a rich, complex stew that provides just enough spice to keep you warm and toasty all evening long.
+Once your roux is amber brown and the peppers have softened, the remainder of the dish comes together in a single pot.
+The addition of white wine and chicken broth creates a sophisticated liquid base for the andouille sausage, okra, and jumbo shrimp.
+It is a rich, complex stew that provides the perfect warmth for a festive evening.

-A large pot of seafood gumbo simmering on the stovetop
+A large professional stock pot of seafood gumbo simmering on the stove

 Jorj Morgan